-- any person in day-to-day charge of the Service has successfully completed a course in child protection approved by the Regulatory Authority - all educators', staff, and volunteers' Working with Children Checks are validated unless the person meets the criteria for exemption from a WWCC. - all employees and volunteers are: - o provided with a copy of the current Child Protection policy as part of the induction process at the Service - aware of their mandatory reporting obligations and responsibilities to report suspected risk or significant risk of harm to the VIC East Division Child Protection Helpline on 1300360391 - o aware of indicators showing a child may be at risk of harm or significant risk of harm. - training and development are provided for all educators, staff, and volunteers in child protection on an annual basis - educators are provided with a reporting procedure and professional standards to safeguard children and protect the integrity of educators, staff and volunteers. - access is provided to all staff regarding relevant legislations, regulations, standards and other resources to help educators, staff, and volunteers meet their obligations. - records of abuse or suspected abuse are kept in line with our Privacy and Confidentiality Policy. - to notify the regulatory authority through the NQA-ITS (within 7 days) of any incident where it is reasonably believed that physical and/or sexual abuse of a child has occurred or is occurring while the child is being educated and cared for by the Service. - to notify the regulatory authority through the NQA-ITS (within 7 days) of any allegation that sexual or physical abuse of a child has occurred or is occurring while the child is being educated and cared for by the Service. - the Commission within 3 business days if you believe under reasonable doubt that reportable conduct has taken place by an employee, student, volunteer or contractor.
+- any person in day-to-day charge of TCC has successfully completed a course in child protection approved by the Regulatory Authority. - all educators', staff, and volunteers' Working with Children Checks are validated unless the person meets the criteria for exemption from a WWCC. - all employees, students and volunteers are: - provided with a copy of the current Child Protection policies as part of the induction process at TCC. - aware of their mandatory reporting obligations and responsibilities to report suspected risk or significant risk of harm to the VIC East Division Child Protection Helpline on 1300360391 - \circ aware of indicators showing a child may be at risk of harm or significant risk of harm. - training and development are provided for all educators, staff, and volunteers in child protection on an annual basis - educators are provided with a TCC Child Safe Manual which reflects on all aspects across the 11 Child Safe Standards to safeguard children and protect the integrity of educators, staff and volunteers. - access is provided to all staff regarding relevant legislations, regulations, standards and other resources to help educators, staff, and volunteers meet their obligations. - records of abuse or suspected abuse are kept in line with our Privacy and Confidentiality Policy. - to notify the regulatory authority through the NQA-ITS (within 7 days) of any allegation that sexual or physical abuse of a child has occurred or is occurring while the child is being educated and cared for by the Service.

+• To notify the Royal Commission for Children and Young People within 3 business days if you believe under reasonable doubt that reportable conduct has taken place by an employee, student, volunteer, or contractor.

-- contact the police on 000 if there is an immediate danger to a child and intervene if it is safe to do so - be able to recognise indicators of abuse - respect what a child discloses, taking it seriously and follow up on their concerns through the appropriate channels - comprehend their obligations as mandatory reporters and their requirement to report any situation where they believe, on reasonable grounds, that a child is at risk of significant harm to the Child Protection Helpline on 1300360391 (and after hours 131278) - have completed online training to understand the child protection reporting process - refer families to appropriate agencies where concerns of harm do not meet the threshold of significant harm. - promote the welfare, safety, and wellbeing of children at the Service - allow children to be part of decision-making processes where appropriate - prepare accurate records recording exactly what happened, conversations that took place and what was observed to pass on to the relevant authorities to assist with any investigation. - understand that allegations of abuse or suspected abuse against them are treated in the same way as allegations of abuse against other people - NOT investigate suspicion of abuse or neglect but collect only enough information to substantiate concerns and pass on to the Child Protection Helpline or appropriate authority.
+- contact the police on 000 if there is an immediate danger to a child and intervene if it is safe to do so. - be able to recognise indicators of abuse. - respect what a child discloses, taking it seriously and follow up on their concerns through the appropriate channels - comprehend their obligations as mandatory reporters and their requirement to report any situation where they believe, on reasonable grounds, that a child is at risk of significant harm to the Child Protection Helpline on 1300360391 (and after hours 131278) - have completed online training to understand the child protection reporting process - refer families to appropriate agencies where concerns of harm do not meet the threshold of significant harm. - promote the welfare, safety, and wellbeing of children at TCC - allow children to be part of decision-making processes where appropriate - prepare accurate records recording exactly what happened, conversations that took place and what was observed to pass on to the relevant authorities to assist with any investigation. - understand that allegations of abuse or suspected abuse against them are treated in the same way as allegations of abuse against other people - NOT investigate suspicion of abuse or neglect but collect only enough information to substantiate concerns and pass on to the Child Protection Helpline or appropriate authority.